xzxADIxzx/Crawler-Language/README.md

 e[plural] i[verb] or[occupation] thio[transformation]
 al[all] aly[any] no[negation] la[adjective] tha[forced adjective] othe[other] re[repetition] ay[self]
 Ending *e* and *thio* can be combined with ending *or*.
+Ending *thio* can be used as a noun or verb.

 * ingin - engineering
 * ingin\`or - engineer